 Disability and Equity in Education | International and Comparative Education | Special Education Administration

 Dold, Jacey Ann, "Special Education: A Comparison Between Special Education in Bali and in America" (2013).
 Independent Study Project (ISP) Collection.
-Paper 1529.
+1529.